worldmaking/digm5010/time.md

 A complemenatary view to time as a line is the view of time as a **set of nested durations of presence**, of which the shortest possible duration is the infinitessmial point of the passing present.
 Longer durations represent the degrees to which the past endures into the future, as a nested set of widening 'windows' of unity.
 If I act upon a memory, I effectively persist that memory into a newly made future; in effect, the past of that memory is co-present.

+Another view of time, perhaps we can call it **interactive**, is the eternal recurrence of the question: 'what happens next?'

 ## Static and dynamic (unity and change)

-Perhaps a simpler distinction we can make separates that which changes from that which does not.
+A simpler distinction we can make separates that which changes from that which does not.
 Time-based arts (music, film, etc.) can be broken down into "vertical" and "horizontal" structures.
-Similarly computations can be broken down into the unchanging "static" and variable "dynamic" components.
+The **vertical** structure provides unity: that which remains relatively constant throughout, and thus encompasses the qualities of the whole.
+Since it influences all parts, vertical structure is often largely outlined in early stages of a work. **Horizontal** structure refers to the temporal form of change: difference, movement, events, repetitions, expectations, surprises, resolutions.

+Similarly computations can be broken down into the unchanging **static** and variable **dynamic** components.
+The rules of a programming *language* are usually **static**: they are not expected to change during the run-time of the program.
+On the other hand, the flow of control is partly determined as a program runs, and values in memory can change ("variables") or be allocated and freed as it goes; these are examples of **dynamic** components.

 These can be relative divisions; a 'scene' in a film is a relative constant with respect to the frame, but ephemeral (dynamic) with respect to an act.
 Similarly, a variable may endure for the shortest for loop iteration, or may persist over the entire program's lifetime.

-**Vertical**: The vertical structure provides unity: that which remains relatively constant throughout, and thus encompasses the qualities of the whole.
-Since it influences all parts, vertical structure is often largely outlined in early stages of a work.
+**Vertical**:

 - Medum, macroform, frame, style
 - Materials, technologies, techniques, constraints, rules
 - Composed by associative, metaphorical, normative and hierarchical relations
 - Semantics, intentions.
 Vertical elements of unity may be chosen to best convey the idea, feel, atmosphere, message; or as an experiment to liberate new creativity.

-**Horizontal** structure refers to the temporal form of change: difference, movement, events, repetitions, expectations, surprises, resolutions.
+**Horizontal**:

 - Progressions: beginning as one thing and becoming another.
 - Also reflections, recollections, repetitions.